 For an example of a transnational community, I have focused my research efforts on Filipinos in the United States.
 “Transnationalism” can be defined as a term which “describes how immigrants who live in one place still nurture ‘home ties’ in their country of origin alongside efforts at integration into their country of residence.”
-(Valiente-Neighbours, 533) I know from personal experience that the Filipinx community is a prime example of this.
+(Valiente-Neighbours, 533) I know from personal experience that the Filipinx community iprovide an explanation of the “x” for your readers? s a prime example of this.
 For more objective proof, one only needs to turn to the significance of foreign remittances in the Philippine GDP—just over 10% in 2018, which amounts to over 33 billion dollars.
 (The Global Economy) This is a testament to the strong connections between OFW’s (Overseas Filipino Workers) and the small island nation from whence they came.

 If we as a global society are to move forward in terms of creating more sustainable and just food systems, it seems necessary that we strive to include all people in those efforts.
+Given that current dominant mentality is “let the poor and immune compromised of color or misfortune die” you need to clarify why you think “all” people –perhaps all life?--should be included in progressive food movements.
+SUGGESTION: Watch new film available through distributor and streaming fees with independent closed film venues that clearly articulates how capitalism has to be managed to have democracy: You can’t have democracy with large scaled economic inequality.
+Film provides brilliant historical context: Capitalism in 21st Century.
+(Based on Picketty’s book by same name.
 In the scratching of the surface I have done in this research, it appears that there are no clear answers to the question of reconciling these differences.
 Most people can agree that it is important to uphold cultural tradition and identity, but this is also an act that inherently draws boundaries, which can serve to impede—or at least make more difficult—a unified movement to improve our food systems.
 To “improve” in this context can mean many different things, some of which erode the achievements of others.
 It is my argument that although there are numerous difficulties in establishing cultural identity as a fundamental pillar of progressive food movements, it may be that Filipinx-American cuisine is more well-suited to the effort than others.
+AHA!!
+Here’s your thesis>?!?!?!
+Cultural identity needs to be a fundamental pillar of a progressive food movement.
+If this is the case, say it much sooner.
+Line up your references to support.
+Magnus N. Argued for importance of “culturally relevant” food in Nordic cuisine some time ago.
+So the whiteness argument can also get made complex if you put cultural ID and culturall relevant at center of your argument.
+Perhaps a paragraph early on that says 1) you know you’re scratching the surface and 2) here’s your argument, 3) here’s your key terms with their muddled and muddling, contested definitions, and 4) here’s your key allies (called a literature review in scholarly lingo), and 5) here’s my case study (Filipinx).